sushantgupta1206/library-room-booking-dev/README.md

 NOTE TO REVIEWERS: PLEASE DO NOT CHANGE THE DEFAULT ADMIN PASSWORD.
 If you are reviewing this app and cannot login as admin, it is because another reviewer has changed the password.
 Please contact me at <github username> at <gmail> dot <com> to make a new admin so you can login.

-Reviewers inconvenienced by password changes: 1
+Number of reviewers inconvenienced by password changes: 1

 To use:
 Login as admin.
 Here you can create new admins, rooms and library members.
 As admin, you can book rooms for other members as well.
 You can also cancel bookings, provided the booking start time has not passed.